eric-s-s/sentences/README.rst

 give odd results.
 :code:`BasicVerb('eat', 'ate').capitalize().past_tense() != BasicVerb('eat', 'ate').past_tense().capitalize()`

+**Be more careful with Word.bold()!** It currently only ever returns a Word.
+It is only intended to be used as a last step.

 It is in its very early stages and this README will be updated if there's anything happening.